danielleshwed/MLB-dashboard/README.md

 to improve I would have used Redux instead which is widely used for large scale applications, if this application were any bigger redux would have been essential.

-Styling could be improved.
-More detail on the details page like home and away team name and more clear which players are on which team in the batting table. (batters for each team append to the same table in this version)
+Styling could be improved to look more organized.

 I could have broken up the app into containers and components.